-This is an original article, written by Buckley Brinkman, the Executive Director/CEO of the Wisconsin Center for Manufacturing and Productivity (WCMP).
+This is an original article written by Stephanie Neal, Director of DDI's Center for Analytics and Behaviorial Research.

 As we kick off 2020, expectations are high for the changes the decade ahead will bring.
 According to top HR and leadership influencers, this year will challenge leaders to face a new level of workplace transformation.
 Hot leadership topics for 2020 will continue to be shaped by accelerating technology change, increasing consumer expectations, and hyper-connectivity.

 This is an original article written by Shekhar Chandrashekhar of California Manufacturing Technology Consulting, part of the MEP National Network.